-Repurchase agreements: The Authority is invested in Federated Treasury Obligations.
-According to the Federated Treasury Obligation Fund portfolio, 56.7% of the investments are subject to repurchase agreements.
-The Authority's investments are collateralized by Treasury securities; however, current and future holdings are subject to risk.
+Repurchase agreements: The Authority was invested in Federated Treasury Obligations.
+According to the Federated Treasury Obligation Fund portfolio, 67.4% of the investments are subject to repurchase agreements.
+The Authority's investment accounts are closed so no current and future holdings are subject to risk.